Hello, everyone! Welcome to our latest blog!

-Hello everyone and I am glad you’ve made it to my blog.
-Today I am going to go through an article published by the department of neurology at the Mayo Clinic in 2010.
-The article is titled “Autoimmune dementia: clinical course and predictors of immunotherapy response.[i]” I’ll explore how the study was done, what the results were, and then what the implications of the results mean for you.
+Today, we are going to go through an article published by the Department of Neurology at the Mayo Clinic in 2010.
+The article is titled “Autoimmune dementia: clinical course and predictors of immunotherapy response.[i]” We’ll explore how the study was done, what the results were, and then what the implications of the results mean for you.

 This study took 72 patients with suspected autoimmune dementia and treated them with immunotherapy (drugs to suppress the immune system).
-The study found 64% of the patients showed improvement in almost all cognitive domains including learning and memory.
+The study found 64% of the patients showed improvement in almost all cognitive domains, including learning and memory.
 In short, the immunotherapy helped reduce the dementia symptoms and improve brain function!
-For those who are reading drug research studies this is the next step forward in nearly all fields of neurology medication.
-While the current round of “brain drugs” are aimed at neurotransmitters like serotonin, dopamine, epinephrine, gaba, and acetyl-choline, the next round of drugs are all aimed at the immune system.
+For those who are reading drug research studies, this is the next step forward in medication used to treat brain-based disorders.
+While the current round of “brain drugs” are aimed at neurotransmitters like serotonin, dopamine, epinephrine, GABA and acetyl-choline, the next round of drugs are all aimed at the immune system.
 It is studies like this that encourage further research into how the immune system impacts our brains.

 The next part of the study was also very important.
 After one year, 26 of the patient stopped their anti-inflammatories and relapsed.
 As soon as they were not taking anti-inflammatory medications, the dementia came back.
 This means the medications did not restore ongoing balance to the immune system.